 The first step is cheap: research and development of advanced technologies (energy storage, pollution-free shipping, next-generation nuclear reactors... to solve our problem we need "all of the above").
 The world's governments could easily double this negligible fraction of their budgets.
 But we cannot wait for better technologies, and thanks to past research and subsidies for clean energy we have what we need to act now.
 Many of the actions will actually pay for themselves.
-For example, replacing coal-fired power plants with wind and solar facilities would immediately reduce the many premature deaths and other harma from coal smoke.
+For example, replacing coal-fired power plants with wind, solar, or nuclear facilities would immediately reduce the millions of premature deaths and other harma from coal smoke.
 Other policies could improve public transportation, protect forests, and so forth.
 Other policies could improve public transportation, protect forests, and so forth, with net benefits entirely aside from acting against global warming.
 We have done far too little of this, mainly because of the tremendous power for obstruction wielded by the fossil fuel industries and their ideological allies.
 It's not a scientific problem now, it's a political problem.

 The world's emissions of greenhouse gases are rising.
 Yet the world's scientists have explained that we need to get the emissions into a steep decline by the year 2030.
 Yes, that soon.
 What if we fail to turn this around?
 The greenhouse gases lingering in the atmosphere would lock in the warming.
 The policies we put in place in this decade will determine the state of the climate for the next 10,000 years.